gongjian1981/SENG8091-Group/actions/owner.md

 Frontend:

 > Add a `Reviews` tab on the business profile page to display reviews fetched from the API in a list format.

+### Requirement 3.2

+Business user can reply to a review.

+#### Action 12:

+Prerequisites: Action 11.

+Backend:

+> Implement an API that takes `reviewId`, `businessId`, `userId` (owner), and `responseText` as input.
+Save the response linked to the review in the database.

+Frontend:

+> Add a `Reply` button below each review.
+When clicked, show a text field and submit button.
+On submit, call the API and display the response under the review.